AlanCoding/django-ansible-base/docs/apps/opa/OPA_INTERFACE.md

 **Purpose:** "What objects of this type can this user access?"

-DAB sends the principal, target, and the user's policies for that resource/action.
-OPA resolves value_types and returns clauses that DAB compiles into Django ORM filters.
+DAB sends the principal, target, and the user's policy IDs.
+OPA looks up the referenced policies, filters by resource/action, resolves value_types, and returns clauses that DAB compiles into Django ORM filters.

 **Request:**
 ```json